chetnashah/cppwork/Constructors.md

 **Note**:
 1. Only one default constructor is allowed.
-2. if no constructors are specified, compiler generates/adds a default constructor, but the default constructor will not do any initialization.
+2. if no other constructors are specified, compiler generates/adds a default constructor, but the default constructor will not do any initialization.
 3. default constructor is invalid, when only user defined non-default constructors are specified.

 Default constructors can be deleted by calling `ConstructorName() = delete`, to prevent users from constructing class instance.